-If you look at the numbers of mobile internet usage, it is clear that mobile marketing deserves your attention in 2021.
+If you look at the numbers of mobile internet usage, it is clear that mobile marketing deserves your attention next year.

-Mobile devices (excluding tablets) account for approximately half of global website traffic in 2020 and by 2021, mobile content consumption is expected to reach almost 4 hours a day in the US.
+Mobile devices (excluding tablets) account for approximately half of global website traffic in 2020 and by 2021, mobile content consumption is expected to reach almost 4 hours a day.

 The notion that optimising your website for mobile users requires a lot of effort, time, and money is a thing of the past.
 With a mobile-first omnichannel customer engagement solution such as the Mobile Marketing Cloud, you can reach your customers easily on their favourite mobile channel.